gitlabhq/gitlabhq/doc/api/notes.md

 - `note_id` (required) - The ID of a note
 - `body` (required) - The content of a note

-### Delete existing snippet note
+### Delete a merge request note

 Deletes an existing note of a merge request.
-On success, this API method returns
-200. If the note does not exist, the API returns 404.
+On success, this API method returns 200 and the deleted note.
+If the note does not exist, the API returns 404.

 ```
 DELETE /projects/:id/merge_requests/:merge_request_id/notes/:note_id